MicrosoftDocs/fabric-docs/docs/get-started/workspaces-folders.md

 Folder names must follow certain naming conventions:

 - The name can't include C0 and C1 control codes.
-- The name can't contain leading and trailing spaces.
+- The name can't contain leading or trailing spaces.
 - The name can't contain these characters: ~"#.&*:<>?/\{|}.
 - The name can't contain system-reserved names, including: $recycle.bin, recycled, recycler.
 - The name length can't exceed 255 characters.
-- The name can't have more than one folder name with the same name in a folder or at the root level of the workspace.
+- You can't have more than one folder with the same name in a folder or at the root level of the workspace.

 ## Move items into a folder

 ### Move a single item

-1. Select the context menu (**...**) of the item you want to move, then select **Move**.
+1. Select the context menu (**...**) of the item you want to move, then select **Move to**.

     :::image type="content" source="media/workspaces-folders/select-move-context-menu.png" alt-text="Screenshot showing the entrypoint of move to button in context menu of an item." lightbox="media/workspaces-folders/select-move-context-menu.png":::

-1. Select the destination folder where you want to move this item, then select **Move here**.
+1. Select the destination folder where you want to move this item.

     :::image type="content" source="media/workspaces-folders/select-destination-folder.png" alt-text="Screenshot showing the dialog for selecting destination folder." lightbox="media/workspaces-folders/select-destination-folder.png":::

+1. Select **Move here**.

     :::image type="content" source="media/workspaces-folders/select-move-here.png" alt-text="Screenshot showing move here button in the destination folder." lightbox="media/workspaces-folders/select-move-here.png":::

-1. By selecting the link in the notification or navigating to the folder directly, you can go to the destination folder to check if the item moved successfully.
+1. By selecting **Open folder** in the notification or navigating to the folder directly, you can go to the destination folder to check if the item moved successfully.

     :::image type="content" source="media/workspaces-folders/notification-moved-successfully.png" alt-text="Screenshot showing the notification for moving successfully.":::